Learning to drive is an exciting step towards freedom and independence. Here's 7 easy steps to scoring your Ls.

 Once you've proven who you are you'll be asked to pay for your learner permit.
 You can pay using cash, cheque, EFTPOS or credit card.
 A list of licence and learner permit fees is available on the VicRoads website.

 7. Get out on the road

-Now that you're on your Ls, it's time for you to get out there and learn!
+Now that you have your Ls, it's time for you to get out there and learn!
 If you're under 21 you’ll need at least 120 hours of logged (and supervised) driving experience before you can move onto your Ps.

-The first thing you'll need is a set of L plates displayed on the car while learning to drive.
+You'll need a set of L plates displayed on the car while learning to drive.
 Whether you decide to buy, borrow or make your own, it's important to make sure that they meet the requirements listed on the VicRoads Displaying L Plates page.

 To find out what you need to know about learning to drive, visit our On your Ls page.

 The L2P Learner Driver Mentor Program matches learner drivers under 21 with supervising drivers and vehicles so that they can qualify to sit the probationary licence test.